ValentinTrinque/enclave-go/README.md

 This is an unofficial Go SDK for [Enclave Markets](https://enclave.market/) and the interface is subject to change.

-Currenlty, it does not support all API endpoints and provides a simple interface for interacting with the spot market [Enclave API](https://docs.enclave.market/).
+It provides a simple interface for interacting with the spot market [Enclave API](https://docs.enclave.market/).

 ## Installation